 DROP FUNCTIONstatements.
 See Section 6.2, “Adding a Loadable Function”.

-DROP FUNCTIONstatements.
-See CREATE FUNCTION Statement for User-Defined Functions.
-In some cases, UDFs are included in component or plugin library files and are loaded and unloaded automatically when the component or plugin is installed or uninstalled.
+In some cases, loadable functions are included in component or plugin library files and are loaded and unloaded automatically when the component or plugin is installed or uninstalled.

 Each method of creating compiled functions has advantages and disadvantages:

-If you write user-defined functions, you must install object files in addition to the server itself.
-If you compile your function into the server, you need not do that.
-(This point does not apply for UDFs that are loaded automatically by a component or plugin.)
+A loadable function is contained in an object file that you must install in addition to the server itself.
+For a function compiled into the server, that is unnecessary.
+(This point does not apply for loadable functions that are loaded automatically by a component or plugin.)

-If you upgrade your MySQL distribution, you can continue to use your previously installed UDFs, unless you upgrade to a newer version for which the UDF interface changes.
-For native functions, you must repeat your modifications each time you upgrade.
+If you upgrade your MySQL distribution, you can continue to use previously installed loadable functions, unless you upgrade to a newer MySQL version for which the loadable function interface changes.
+For native functions, you must repeat your source code modifications each time you upgrade.

 For the rules describing how the server interprets references to different kinds of functions, see Function Name Parsing and Resolution.

-The following sections describe features of the UDF interface, provide instructions for writing UDFs, discuss security precautions that MySQL takes to prevent UDF misuse, and describe how to add native MySQL functions.
+The following sections describe features of the loadable function interface, provide instructions for writing loadable functions, discuss security precautions that MySQL takes to prevent loadable function misuse, and describe how to add native MySQL functions.

-For example source code that illustrates how to write UDFs, take a
+For example source code that illustrates how to write loadable

 The MySQL source code contains internal documentation written using Doxygen.
 This documentation is useful for understanding how MySQL works from a developer perspective.
 The generated Doxygen content is available at https://dev.mysql.com/doc/index-other.html.
 It is also possible to generate this content locally from a MySQL source distribution using the instructions at Generating MySQL Doxygen Documentation Content.